thenickdude/fifo-split/Readme.md

 If you want to send a very large ZFS send stream to a simple object storage system (such as Amazon S3), you might run into troubles with your Internet connection dropping causing the whole upload to be aborted, or you might run into maximum object size limitations (5TB in the case of S3).
+In my case I want to upload to Backblaze B2, which offers an S3-compatible API.

 Chunking up the stream solves both of those issues, but if you don't have enough space to locally store a copy of your ZFS send stream, it's difficult to chunk it into pieces to make it more tractable for upload.